tanujajoshi1/ERC20-Token/README.md

  truffle compile --network rinkeby truffle migrate --network rinkeby

- Step 3: After successfully deploying your smart contract , open truffle console truffle console
+ Step 3: After successfully deploying your smart contract ,visit etherscan.io
+         Copy your contract address and paste it on etherscan.
+Now you can view the transactions, history , amount etc of your          contract

+ Step4:
+ truffle console

- Step 4: View the functions of your contract and access them let x= await x.ExampleToken.deployed() x.<tab>
+ Step 5: View the functions of your contract and access them let x= await x.ExampleToken.deployed() x.<tab>
  x.function_name()